 DX12 Multi engine capabilties of recent AMD and Nvidia hardware

 I will discuss the current status of multi engine and queue support in DX12 on recent AMD and Nvidia hardware.
-I have covered GCN 1.0, 1.1 and 1.2 for AMD.
-For Nvidia I have covered Kepler, Maxwell v1 and Maxwell v2 explicitly.
+I have covered GCN 1, 2 and 3 for AMD.
+For Nvidia I have covered Kepler, Maxwell v1 and Maxwell v2 explicitly, as well as a few remarks on Pascal.
 Some of the findings regarding pre-GK110 GPUs also apply to Fermi.

 I provide a best practice guide to tune specifically to each vendors hardware, based on the hardware and driver capabilities found.
 Further I present an hybrid approach which caters both vendors hardware equally despite the differences.

 When you look at classic APIs such as OpenGL or DirectX before version 12, there was only the 3D queue exposed.
 All commands submitted to a single queue are being restricted by the same synchronisation points.
 Commands in between two synchronisation points form batches where the order is undefined.
 There can be some concurrency between commands due to pipelining and super scalar architectures, but the order in which command batches start execution is fixed.

 The effect of this is that all commands on a single queue have to wait for the same barriers and fences.
 Fences are typically used to synchronize the work on the GPU with other operations, such as CPU side work or resource transfers between CPU and GPU.
 Barriers refer to blocking operations on the GPU, such as switching memory access mode in between drawcalls. or waiting for the end of one batch.